mariomulansky/PySpike/Readme.rst

     plt.plot(x, y, label="Average SPIKE profile")

-Computing multi-variate profiles and distances
+Computing multivariate profiles and distances
 ----------------------------------------------

-To compute the multi-variate ISI- or SPIKE-profile of a set of spike trains, you can compute all bi-variate profiles separately and then use the :code:`average_profile` function above.
+To compute the multivariate ISI- or SPIKE-profile of a set of spike trains, you can compute all bivariate profiles separately and then use the :code:`average_profile` function above.
 However, PySpike provides convenience functions for that purpose.
 The following example computes the multivariate ISI- and SPIKE-profile for a list of spike trains: